 Don’t choose the word because everyone else is or it impresses other people.
 Stay true to yourself and choose a word that empowers you.

-Don’t be ashamed to pick one that fits your personality even if you think it’s a word that no one else will understand or like.
-For instance, my word “change” seems like an odd one, but it feels right for me this year.
+Don’t be ashamed to pick one that fits your personality, situation, or life even if you think it’s a word that no one else will understand or like.
+For instance, my word “change” seemed like an odd one, but it felt right for me that year.

-I would even go as far to say, it’s the guiding word that I need in my life this year.
+I would even go as far to say, it’s the guiding word that I need in my life that year.

 Whatever word you choose, make sure it gives you clarity on what you want in the New Year.
 Try using the word in full sentences that describe what transformation you see taking place.

-If you know what direction you’re going with your word and have clarity on what that word means to you.
-Everyone interprets words differently plus, you’re a lot more likely to follow through.
+If you know what direction you’re going with your word and have clarity on what that word means to you, it flows better in your life.
+Everyone interprets words differently plus so making sure you have clarity on yours will make it easier to follow through.

 I would also encourage you to write down your word, what it means to you, and why it’s important and then put it in a place you’ll see often.